Why are DIY Things Beneficial to Elderly People

 For example, you can mend torn socks, iron your clothes, fix a leaky faucet, or change a busted bulb.

-4. Slows down cognitive decline:
+Slows down cognitive decline

 DIY things may look simple on the surface, but they require close coordination between hands, legs, eyes, and brain.
 Simply put, they make you physically and mentally healthy.

-5. They can connect you with others:
+connect with others:

-6. You learn something new:
+learn something new:

 Anthony J. D’Angelo said, “Develop a passion for learning.
 If you do, you will never cease to grow.”